Frequently Asked Questions

 Q. How much money should I send on snack bar day?

 A. Snack bar day is on Friday.
 We usually sell a variety of candy to the campers.
 Everything is inexpensive, the average price per item is $1.50.
 Your child is responsible for their money.

 Q. What do we do if it rains?

 A. We have camp!
 We are lucky to have many covered buildings to help everyone stay dry.
 We will follow our rainy day schedule.
 Please send you child to camp with the appropriate clothing for a rainy day. *No umbrella’s please.

-Q. Should I pack a lunch or snack for my child?
+Q. Should I pack a lunch for my child?

-A. We provide lunch and snack during the day for the campers.
+A. We provide lunch during the day for the campers.

 Due to safety concerns, glass containers are prohibited.

 We are all aware of the many types of allergies out there that our children are now faced with.
 As we try to make this a safe environment we encourage you to not send in any peanut butter, peanuts or any type of nut product with your child.
 Please talk to your child about food allergies and ask your child to never share food with another camper.